Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security-network/step5/security5.md

 4. `docer exit -it (container name) bash` - Use to access to the ubuntu container so we can run some cli command inside the container
 5. `docker network connect (network name) (container name)` - Use to connect the network with a docker container
 6. `docker container inspect (container id or container name)` - Use to inspect the container network
-7. `docker container inspect --format '{{ .NetworkSettings.Networks.(Your network name).IP address }}' (container id or container name)` - Use to inspect IP address of the container network
+7. `docker container inspect --format '{{ .NetworkSettings.Networks.(Your network name).IPAddress }}' (container id or container name)` - Use to inspect IP address of the container network
 8. `docker image ls` - Use to call all the image that exist on machine
 9. `docker container ps -a` - Use to list all exist container